nroduit/weasis-pacs-connector/README.md

 ## New features in weasis-pacs-connector 7 ##
 * Requires Java 8 and Servlet 3.1
+* Redirection for getting jnlp protocol from a http request
+* Support Java 9 in jnlp templates

 ## New features in weasis-pacs-connector 6 ##
 * Multi-PACS configuration (can be requested simultaneously or individually)